Trade Facilities Act: Background

 Following the end of the First World War, Britain saw a short period of economic boom, which then turned into a major recession.
 The costs of materials and labour were significantly greater than in the pre-war period, and unemployment rose rapidly during 1921.
-By the end of the year, there were over two million workers registered as unemployed, amounting to 16.9 percent of the workforce.
+By the end of the year, there were over two million workers registered as unemployed, amounting to 16.9 per cent of the workforce.
 The British economy had been geared towards exports, particularly to its colonies, but the main industries involved, which included coal, cotton, iron and steel, and shipbuilding failed to pick up, resulting in export levels being around half of what they had been in 1913.

 The political parties proposed differing solutions in their election campaigns of the 1920s, but governments of all flavours faced pressure from outside sources.
-As well as established organisations such as the Bank of England and the F.B.I., there were new groupings pushing for solutions, including the Empire Development Union, established in 1922, and the Empire Industries Association, which followed in 1924.
+As well as established organisations such as the Bank of England and the Federation of British Industries (FBI), there were new groupings pushing for solutions, including the Empire Development Union, established in 1922, and the Empire Industries Association, which followed in 1924.
 Major industries and the banks were represented by the Advisory Committee to the Board of Trade, who spoke directly to ministers, while the workers themselves had formed the National Unemployed Workers' Movement in 1921, to organise hunger marches and demonstrations, which were not always peaceful affairs.
 The Bank of England, in concert with the City of London, industrialists and the Treasury, were adamant that prices needed to be driven down to reverse inflation, and that this required lower taxation and less public spending.